VeriCoin (VRC) Price Hits $0.0524 on Major Exchanges

-VeriCoin (CURRENCY:VRC) traded down 10% against the US dollar during the 1 day period ending at 23:00 PM Eastern on July 29th.
-VeriCoin has a total market capitalization of $1.77 million and approximately $129.00 worth of VeriCoin was traded on exchanges in the last 24 hours.
-One VeriCoin coin can now be purchased for $0.0524 or 0.00000130 BTC on exchanges.
-In the last week, VeriCoin has traded 12.6% higher against the US dollar.
+VeriCoin (CURRENCY:VRC) traded down 10% against the U.S. dollar during the twenty-four hour period ending at 18:00 PM Eastern on July 31st.
+VeriCoin has a total market cap of $1.77 million and $129.00 worth of VeriCoin was traded on exchanges in the last 24 hours.
+One VeriCoin coin can currently be bought for $0.0524 or 0.00000130 BTC on cryptocurrency exchanges.
+Over the last seven days, VeriCoin has traded 12.6% higher against the U.S. dollar.

 - Wrapped Bitcoin (WBTC) traded up 0.4% against the dollar and now trades at $39,984.78 or 0.99478133 BTC.